 We are expecting three litters of puppies ready to go home in the fall/winter of 2018.
 We will start at the top of the deposit list when the first litter is born, and then move the remaining families over to the second litter after the first litter arrives, and then the remainder to the third litter after the after the second arrives.
 If, after the third litter is born, there happen to be more deposits than puppies, remaining families can choose to have their deposit refunded in full, or choose to have their deposit moved to spring litters.

 Remember, all planned litters are based upon our girl's average cycles.
 Although we can usually be pretty accurate, we are working with living, breathing animals.
 As we do not use hormones to bring them into heat artificially, there is absolutely no way to know timing for sure until they come into heat and breed ---- Watch this page and our Facebook page for updates!

-Puppies go home at 8 weeks old and are priced at $875-------$250 as a non-refundable deposit, and the remainder in cash when puppy goes home.
+Puppies go home at 8 weeks old and are priced at $950-------$300 as a non-refundable deposit, and the remainder in cash when puppy goes home.
 Prices are subject to change at any time due to availability and demand----just know that when you deposit, your price is absolutely locked in!